sebastiangeiger/omafon/TASKS.md

 * [√] Login page that signs you in or shows error message
 * [√] List contacts by email addresses once you're logged in

-## 4. Closing the websocket connection signs you out
+## 4. Closing the websocket connection marks you as offline
+* [ ] Start with an integration test

+## 5. Users can only see each other when they have a friendship
 * [ ] More unit tests, better separation of internals (framework) and app logic

-## 5. Users can only see each other when they have a friendship

 ## 6. Persist state to DB

+## 7. Stay authenticated by storing auth token in client

 ## Known Defects